ericangeles/weather-widget/README.md

-# Weather Widget App
+# Weather Widget Micro Frontend

 A modern weather widget built with Vue 3, TypeScript, Vuetify, and Vite that displays current weather information for any city.
+This project has been configured as a micro frontend using Module Federation.

 ## Features